budanga/ltk-manager/DESIGN.md

 ### Mod Safety

 - Mods are sandboxed within the mod storage directory
+- Projects are sandboxed within the Workshop directory
 - Digital signatures can verify mod authenticity (when signed)
 - No automatic execution of mod contents